 A: It depends on how old the olive tree is when you purchase it, but generally speaking you won’t start to see harvests for 3-4 years.
 There have been olive trees that have lived for hundreds of years when well-maintained, but expect a delay before you start reaping the benefits!

 Q: Can you eat an olive off the tree?

 A: Technically you can, as it won’t poison you.
 But olives on a tree are very bitter and should be cured properly after harvest to reduce the bitterness.

 Q: Do olive trees produce olives every year?

-A: Yes, on the prior year’s new growth.
+A: Yes, they bear fruit on the prior year’s new growth.
 If you over-prune the prior year’s growth in late winter or early spring, you may not see heavy production in the next year.

 Q: Can you grow olives in your backyard?